A Practical Guide to PID Controller Implementation: Simulation examples

 \subsection{Example 5: Noise filtering}

 An interesting feature of the implementation presented in this work is that measurement noise filtering is suggested to be combined with the PID controller, as described in \cref{sec:filter}.

-This example shows how the control signal can be properly filtered by tuning the $T_f$ parameter as input to the filter function.
-The process transfer function and PI-controller given by \cref{eq:P} and \cref{eq:C}, respectively, have been used for this simulation, where a white noise signal was added to the process output.

-\Cref{fig:example5} shows the simulation result for three cases: without filter, corresponding to $T_f=0$, and with filter for $T_f=0.01T_i$ and $T_f=0.1T_i$, respectively.
+This example shows how the process variable can be properly filtered by tuning the $T_f$ parameter as input to the filter function.
+The process transfer function and PI-controller given by \cref{eq:P} and \cref{eq:C}, respectively, have been used for this simulation, where a white noise signal was added to the process output. \Cref{fig:example5} shows the simulation result for three cases: without filter, corresponding to $T_f=\Delta t/2$, and with filter for $T_f=0.01T_i$ and $T_f=0.1T_i$, respectively.

 The simulation starts with the controller in manual mode with $u=0$.
-The setpoint is change from $r=0$ to $r=3$ at $t=1$.
+The setpoint is changed from $r=0$ to $r=3$ at $t=1$.
 At time $t=1.25$ the controller is switched to automatic mode.
 As observed in the bottom plot, for the case with $T_f=0.01T_i$, the original control signal is mainly kept and only the very high frequency components of the signal are filtered.
-For the case with $T_f=0.1T_i$, the original control signal is highly filtered by cutting off high- and low-frequency components.
+For the case with $T_f=0.1T_i$, the original control signal is highly filtered by cutting off high-frequency components.
 Notice that for all three cases, almost the same process output responses are obtained, which means that the filter is mainly affecting only the control signal.